Atomic Structure and Periodic Trends | General Chemistry 1

 Ionic radius:

-The distance between the nucleus and the valence shell of a cation or anion
+The ionic radius is the distance between the nucleus and the valence shell of a cation or anion.

-• Cations have fewer electrons in their outer shell than the corresponding neutral parent atom ⇒ positive charge towards the nucleus ⇒ the ionic radius of cations is smaller than the atomic radius of the neutral parent atom
+• Cations have fewer electrons in their outer shell than the corresponding neutral parent atom ⇒ positive charge towards the nucleus leads to a smaller ionic radius for a cation compared to the neutral parent atom.

-• Anions have more electrons in their outer shell than the corresponding neutral parent atom ⇒ electron-electron repulsion increases ⇒ the ionic radius of anions is larger than the atomic radius of the neutral parent atom
+• Anions have more electrons in their outer shell than the corresponding neutral parent atom ⇒ the electron-electron repulsion increases, resulting in a larger ionic radius for an anion compared to the neutral parent atom.

 Mg: Z = 12 ⇒ 1s2s2p3s2; Mg2+ ⇒ 1s2s2p6 ⇒ no more electrons in the shell n = 3